aves-omni/aiostremio/README.md

 ADMIN_USERNAME=
 ADMIN_PASSWORD=
 ```
-If you are not proxying streams or using MediaFlow, this can be left blank.
+If you are using MediaFlow, or not using the proxy at all, this can be left blank.
 If using the built-in proxy, run `python3 gen_key.py` and add the key:
 ```
 ENCRYPTION_KEY=
 ```